What is Androgyny? Who or What is the Androgyne?

 In alchemy, androgyny is a symbol of immortality, transcendence and totality.
 It is the triumph over the deceptive duality resulting from the creation of the universe.
 It also stands for the merging of the selves, the triumph over mind and ego, and the accord between sameness and diversity, particularly duality.

-The alchemists’ Matter was said to need nothing else but itself to produce a Royal Child.
 Matter is a combination of Salt, Mercury and Sulphur, or the fixed and the volatile.
 This material is their Azoth, which together with Fire are the only components that the Artist required.
 The Azoth or universal medicine was among the greatest aspirations of the alchemists.
 They also called it the spiritual nature of Mercury.

 The androgyne possessed female grace, male force and the two sexes’ other distinct qualities.
 The Hermetic chemists also asserted that we can find the androgyne where elements are present in any part of the earth.
-They claimed that the androgyne had mountains for parents, which are Mercury or Hermes, and Venus or Aphrodite.

 The unified King and Queen from the alchemical Philosophia Reformata (1622) by Johann Daniel Mylius.